Probationary Period - Classified Employees

 The supervisor will conduct a departmental orientation for the new employee, discussing the purpose of the probationary period and reviewing the length of the probationary period.
 The supervisor will provide the new employee with a clear description of the job to be performed, communicate the standards for the job, observe work performance, and provide feedback to the employee.

 Employees may be recommended for dismissal at any time during the probationary period.
 An employee dismissed during the probationary period does not have access to the discipline and dismissal policies of the university.
-A current employee who has successfully completed a full probationary period and transfers to a new position in a different department will be required to serve a six month probationary period but must be provided 30 calendar days notice if dismissal is recommended.
+A current employee who has successfully completed a full probationary period and transfers to a new position in a different department will be required to serve a three month probationary period but, under most circumstances, should be provided 30 calendar days notice if dismissal is recommended based on performance issues.
 If dismissal is recommended, the supervisor should contact a Human Resources Employee Relations Advisor prior to any discussion with the employee.